DevOps-With-Babar-Zahoor/.github/profile/readme.md

   2. [Kubernetes Bootcamp in 30 Days](https://www.youtube.com/watch?v=4Vt3RPQxD64&list=PLBiQy5tO4R2OA3_eQ4wPXchN0XtODcP8z&pp=iAQB)

-  - Daily Learning Time required: 3 hours
+  >[cation] Daily Learning Time required: 3 hours
-    - 1 Hour Video
+  > - 1 Hour Video
-    - 2 Hours Practice and Follow Along
+  > - 2 Hours Practice and Follow Along

 So these 60 days are giving you enough knowledge to get hired in a job.
 So, move on to the next step.

 #### 🤔 Remember: GitHub <img src="https://github.com/fluidicon.png" alt="GitHub Icon" width="16" height="16"> is your new Friend.

-### Step 2: Apply for OSFP Internship:
+### 📝 Step 2: Apply for OSFP Internship:

 #### 🤔 Remember: GitHub <img src="https://github.com/fluidicon.png" alt="GitHub Icon" width="16" height="16"> is your new Friend.